bitmask93/music_genre_classification/README.md

 ## Model Evaluation :
   The Dataset was split into Train and Test Dataset with 80% of data being used for Training and 20% of data for testing.
   Metric used for model evaluation is Accuracy.

+**If the jupyter file doesn't render here, go to [this](https://nbviewer.jupyter.org/) and paste the file link.
+It will render